Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Model evaluation

-where $S(\lambda_i)$ is the clean, uncontaminated spectrum in physical units (transit depth), $S_r(\lambda_i)$ is the G-DAE-reconstructed spectrum after rescaling from normalized space, and $\Delta S(\lambda_i)$ is the wavelength-dependent uncertainty returned by \textsc{PandExo}.
+where $S(\lambda_i)$ is the clean, uncontaminated spectrum in physical units (transit depth), $S_r(\lambda_i)$ is the G-DAE-reconstructed spectrum after rescaling from normalized space, and $\Delta S(\lambda_i)$ is the wavelength-dependent uncertainty associated with the reconstructed spectrum, as returned by the G-DAE (see \autoref{subsec:uncertainties}).

-We used the reduced chi-square ($\chi^2_r$) as a key metric
+We used the reduced chi-square ($\chi^2_r$) as a key metric:

 where $N$ is the number of spectral points and $p$ is the number of fitted parameters.
-Since the AE is non-parametric, we set $p = 0$.
+Since no parameters are fitted to each spectrum at inference time, we set $p = 0$.

-An ideal $\chi^2_r \approx 1$ indicates residuals consistent with the noise model.
-Values of $\chi^2_r \gg 1$ generally indicate model--data mismatch or underestimated errors.
-On the other hand, $\chi^2_r$ values much lower than 1 can indicate either over-smoothing, the loss of real features, or overestimation of signal errors.
-Since $\Delta S(\lambda_i)$ are the uncertainties of the noisy spectra and not the uncertainties of the denoised one, values of $\chi^2_r < 1$ are expected.
-However, extremely low values of the statistics may indicate that genuine spectral structure has been removed during the denoising process.
+An ideal $\chi^2_r \approx 1$ indicates residuals consistent with the adopted uncertainty model.
+Values of $\chi^2_r \gg 1$ generally indicate model--data mismatch and/or underestimated errors.
+On the other hand, $\chi^2_r$ values much lower than 1 can indicate overly conservative uncertainties and/or over-smoothing with loss of real spectral structure.
+In summary, extremely low values of the statistic may suggest that genuine spectral features have been attenuated or removed during the denoising process.